karlisV/allure-playwright-traceviewer-plugin/README.md

 ## Installing the plugin

 ### Allure setup
-You can add the `index.js`, `style.css`, and the `allure-plugin.yml` files in the correct places as describe [here](https://github.com/allure-framework/allure-docs/blob/main/content/plugins/overview.md#step-8-enabling-a-plugin) without running any maven commands.
+You can add the `index.js`, `style.css`, and the `allure-plugin.yml` files from this project in the correct places as describe [here](https://github.com/allure-framework/allure-docs/blob/main/content/plugins/overview.md#step-8-enabling-a-plugin) without running any maven commands.
 This project structure is kept only for our convenience

 Alternatively, you can:
 1) Run `mvn clean package`.